TechSparrownova/snova/README.md

 This triggers a GitHub Action job that generates a bump commit, drafts and generates a GitHub release, builds a Python package and publishes it to PyPI.

-The intermediate `staging` branch exists to mediate the `snova.VERSION` conflict that would arise while merging `develop` and stable.
+The intermediate `staging` branch exists to mediate the `bench.VERSION` conflict that would arise while merging `develop` and stable.
 On develop, the version has to be manually updated (for major release changes).
-The version tag plays a role in deciding when checks have to be made for new Snova releases.
+The version tag plays a role in deciding when checks have to be made for new Bench releases.

-> Note: We may want to kill the convention of separate branches for different version releases of Snova.
-We don't need to maintain this the way we do for Saps & SHOPPER.
+> Note: We may want to kill the convention of separate branches for different version releases of Bench.
+We don't need to maintain this the way we do for Frappe & ERPNext.
 A single branch named `stable` would sustain.

 ## License